-Policy 18: Porthgain, Saundersfoot, Solva and Tenby Harbours Development within the identified harbour areas as shown on the Proposals Map (to be shown at Deposit Stage), will be permitted provided that a) it sustain s harbour activities; and b) it conserv b) it conserves or enhances the existing character of the harbour.
+Policy 19: Porthgain, Saundersfoot, Solva and Tenby Harbours

+Development within the identified harbour areas as shown on the Proposals Map (to be shown at Deposit Stage), will be permitted provided that a) it sustains harbour activities; and c) subject to there being no unacceptable adverse effects.
 Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal Overall sustainability Appraisal of Policy + Will maintain the distinctiveness of harbour communities and help maintain vitality.
-Recommendation: No changes to the policy.